-Florida's transportation partners are actively participating in efforts to expand the diversity of the state's transportation related energy sources.
-An early emphasis is on compressed natural gas (CNG), liquefied natural gas (LNG), and propane, which are clean burning, domestically produced, and relatively safer and lower priced alternatives.
-Florida offers a rebate program to businesses and agencies using CNG, LNG, or propane fueled vehicles in their fleets.
+The U.S. Department of Energy reports that more than a dozen alternative fuels are in production or under development for use in alternative fuel vehicles.
+Fuels such as biodiesel, electricity, and ethanol are considered renewable while others such as compressed natural gas (CNG), liquefied natural gas (LNG), and propane are clean burning, domestically produced, and relatively safer and lower priced fuel alternatives.
+Florida offers a rebate program to businesses and agencies using CNG, LNG, or propane fueled vehicles in their fleet to encourage adoption of alternatives to traditional transportation fuels.
 JAXPORT, one of the nation's top 25 container ports, made a major investment in infrastructure and equipment necessary to support container ships using LNG fuel.
 These ships are expected to reduce emissions significantly compared to container ships relying on traditional fuel sources.